DB3D/PyWiz/README.md

     def __init__(self, parent, refresh_ui):
         super().__init__(parent, refresh_ui)
-        # Add your UI components here see examples of existing pages
+        # Add your UI components here see existing examples in main.py

-# Run the tk ui directly
+#NOTE: instead of building the .exe to test the app, you can run the script to test out the tkinter UI directly
 if __name__ == "__main__":
     app = Wizard()
     app.mainloop()

-#NOTE: store anything in the /assets folder, it will be packed in the .exe and unpacked in a temp directory, then use get_assets_dir() to find back the files you need.
+#NOTE: store anything in the `/assets` folder, it will be packed in the .exe and unpacked in a temp directory during launch,  in main, use get_assets_dir() to find back the files you need at runtime.
 ```

 ### 3\.
 Build Executable